Skip to main content

 2. Log in with your CUNYfirst credentials.

-4. Click on Self Service > Student Center > Course Planning & Enrollment > Search for Classes (green button on the top right of the page).
+3. Click on Student Center > Course Planning & Enrollment > Class Search and Enroll.

 Course Catalog